Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are like me and have limited space and keep plastic containers, I found a great solution.
 Keeping in mind the Nesting Dolls, I found that with a little planning, I can keep smaller ones inside bigger ones, inside even bigger ones!

 Conventional storage in many cupboards in the home leaves a lot of wasted space.
 To maximise this space I have added 'intermediate' shelving.

-When things are buried deep in the back of your cupboards and closets they probably never get used.
-If you don't stack things too deep, making things easy and convenient to get in and out of your cupboards and closets, those items will be used more often.
+Don't stack things too deep, making things easy and convenient to get in and out of your cupboards and closets.